 - Whether the child should be brought up with certain religious values.

-If you have parental responsibility, it may be reasonable to assume that, as a father, you have rights for reasonable access to your children.
-However, it’s important to note that contact is not down to you, or even necessarily the mother or the parent the child is living with — it is the right of the child.
+If you have parental responsibility, it may be reasonable to assume that as a father, you have rights for reasonable access to your children.
+However, it’s important to note that contact is not your right, or even necessarily the right of the mother or the parent the child is living with — it is the right of the child.

 It is typically in the best interests of the child to have contact with both parents.
-Evidence shows that separation can have a significant impact on children and may cause the child to exhibit behavioural problems, such as acting out.
-It’s understandable, given that the child may be feeling hurt, confused and frustrated.
+Evidence shows that separation can have a significant impact and may cause a child to exhibit behavioural problems, such as acting out.
+Such behaviour is understandable given that the child may be feeling hurt, confused and frustrated.
 This makes it vital that they have a solid bond with their father and are brought up with contact with both parents.

 The court isn’t biased when it comes to providing or denying access to a father; it simply wants what is best for the child.
-You will be encouraged to work with your partner to agree on contact arrangements, unless, of course, contact should be restricted to protect the child, for example, if the child was raised in an abusive household or is at risk of harm.
-Assuming there was no domestic violence or other concerns preventing contact, the child may still refuse contact with the non-resident parent — especially if they’re older and more aware of the problems that led to the relationship breakdown.
+You will be encouraged to work with your ex-partner to agree on contact arrangements unless contact should be restricted to protect the child; for example, if the child was raised in an abusive household or is at risk of harm.
+Assuming there is no domestic violence or other concerns preventing contact, the child may still refuse contact with the non-resident parent — especially if they’re older and more aware of the problems that led to the relationship breakdown.
 We’ll discuss more on what to do if your child refuses contact later in this blog post, but, for now, let’s assume that your child wants to see you.
 What happens next?

 What Is Reasonable Access for Fathers?